Dimi-Dun-Morogh/gymbruh-RN/readme.md

 - [x] init device's language for i18n on first launch ✅(15.10.2021)
 - [x] back up user data to external storage ✅(14.10.2021)

+ ### 17.10.2021 🐄 release 1.0.1 🐄
+___

+:beetle: bugs :beetle: :
+- ~~stack screen titles on app launch translated to language  set in i18n init config rather then language from redux~~
+- ~~list items in chart pie should be sorted by amount~~
+- ~~if exercise that was in routine was deleted and you go detailedRoutineScreen, app will crush~~
+- record weight won't update if weight is same but reps are more, need to add check on reps